imagineLife/big-site/content/k8s/in-depth/service-accounts.md

 - gets a list of pods in the cluster
 - displays pods on a webpage
 - Uses a service account
+- Uses the [token](#comes-with-a-token) that comes along with the service account to make REST calls to the k8s api for dashboard info

 Here, the service account would be used by the app to "talk to" the cluster and get cluster details to show in the resulting app webpage.  <br/><br/>